pytorch/torchdynamo/documentation/InductorTritonTemplateKernel.md

 # How to let Torchinductor codegen from user-defined templates

-This tutorial assumes the reader has an overview of how Torchinductor codegen Triton code and a basic understanding of Triton languange.
-This tutorial is for developers who want to further improve the performance of some operations, like Convolution and MatMul, by manually-written triton kernel.
+This tutorial assumes the reader has an overview of how Torchinductor generates Triton code and a basic understanding of the Triton languange.
+This tutorial is intended for developers who want to further improve the performance of some operations, like Convolution and Matrix Multiply, via manually-written triton kernel combined with automatically generated epilogue.

 ## Motivation
 For most of the operations, Torchinductor is able to automatically codegen corresponding Triton kernel.
 However,